 Vaccine Exemptions & Daycare

 Q: What are our rights regarding vaccine exemptions for my children who will be in daycare?

-A: If you are a military dependent (beneficiary) and use military medical facilities, Tri-Care Services and/or Military Child Care, you must comply with the DOD policies contained in Joint Air Force, Army, Navy, and Coast Guard publication (AR 40-562, BUMEDINST 6230.15A, AFJI 48-110, CG COMDTINST M6230.4F) update released 29 September 2006.
-These polices are further explained here.
+A: If you are a military dependent (beneficiary) and use military medical facilities, Tri-Care Services and/or Military Child Care, you must comply with the contained in joint military and Coast Guard instruction (AR 40-562, BUMEDINST 6230.15B, AFI 48-110_IP, CG COMDTINST M6230.4G) Immunizations and Chemoprophylaxis for Prevention of Infectious Disease update released October of 2013.

 Q: I am in the Armed Services and am being told that I have to take anthrax vaccines and other vaccines I don't want to take.
 What are my rights?

 A: In general, much like medical exemptions in the private sector, a medical exemption in the military is subject to approval by a military health care professional.
 As of May 2020, DoD instruction on accomodation of religious practices are weighed against the government's compelling interest and mission goals.
 More specifically, policy states the following: